tea7010/MyLearning/english/writing.md

 * Going camping is becoming my pleasure time on weekends.
 I cannot ctop thinking what gears could make our camping better and cozyier and which place to go next.
 * Going camping has become my favorite weekend activity.
 I can’t stop thinking about which gear could make our trips better and cozier, and where to go next.

+* I feel like I have already burned out for the busy days working and upcoming tasks I will need to face.
+I had enough time, but I poorly managed my tasks and end up sending the main task later.
+* I feel like I’m already burned out from the busy days at work and the upcoming tasks I need to tackle.
+I had enough time, but I managed my tasks poorly and ended up delaying the main one.